-Books
+Books & Workbooks

 Worried No More: Help and Hope for Anxious Children

-By Aureen Pinto Wagner, Ph.D
+By: Aureen Pinto Wagner, Ph.D

 For Parents, School and Healthcare Professionals, this book provides clear and practical strategies for dealing with a variety of anxiety problems including generalized anxiety, separation anxiety and school refusal.